matthewaprice/U-Choose-Slider/README.md

 WordPress Plugin that simply stores data for a slider and then gives a template tag so that you can use your own slider of choice.

+Unpack the zip folder and upload the "u-choose-slider" folder into your wp-content/plugins directory

+This will create a new top level menu item called "U Choose Slider"

+In this section you will be able to add/edit/enable/disable your slider images

 For use with jQuery Cycle
 <pre>